Charles Weidman

 Charles Weidman (July 22, 1901 - July 15, 1975) was a renowned choreographer, modern dancer and teacher.
 He is well known as one of the pioneers of modern dance in America.
-He wanted to break free from the traditional movements of dance forms popular at the time to create a uniquely American style of movement.
+He sought to break free from the traditional movements of dance forms popular at the time to create a uniquely American style of movement.
 Born in 1901, he choreographed from the 1920s until his death in 1975.
 While he is most famous for his work with Doris Humphrey, Weidman did much work on his own.
 He created a bridge to a new range of movement that he only began to explore.
 His work inspired many and helped to create a whole genre of dance that is still evolving today.

 Career

 Charles Weidman began choreographing in a time of great change in American culture.
 He began his career as a dancer for the Denishawn Company, but soon decided to break free from their exotic style of movement and create a new style that was unique to America.
 He started the Humphrey-Weidman Company with Doris Humphrey in 1927, right in the midst of the Roaring Twenties.
 During this decade, society, art and culture were blossoming and thriving.
 Jazz music began to flourish, dancing became a popular activity, technology flourished, and the United States enjoyed a general sense of economic development.
 According to Weidman, "It was a positive time, one that said yes to human values, a time full of vitality, there was that urgent need to express oneself but also to express the time in which one lived.
 There was a belief in the future".
 In a time when change was coming rapidly and innovations were popular, Weidman brought this to the dance world and changed dance forever.
 While Weidman began his choreography during this immense time of change, he also choreographed for four decades after he began.
 He worked through the Great Depression, the New Deal, and World War II.
 Although his work is not very political, his themes and ideas were designed to embody American culture.